surefyresystems/Surefyre-Systems/wiki/Report-Builder.md

 ![](https://user-images.githubusercontent.com/31252743/37823459-c1fc647e-2e46-11e8-9fac-6c7dcf5ada0f.png)
 [Zoom](https://user-images.githubusercontent.com/31252743/37823459-c1fc647e-2e46-11e8-9fac-6c7dcf5ada0f.png)

 To add filters click the **+ Add Field** button below the existing filter fields.
 The field selection popup will appear with a list of all content type fields available for selection.
 See [Adding Filter / Column Fields](https://github.com/surefyresystems/Surefyre-Systems/wiki/Report-Builder#adding-filter--column-fields) for a guide to selecting filter fields.
+Don't forget to save your changes by clicking **Save** or **Save As**.

 ### Report Columns